termux/termux-gui/Protocol.md

 If a method returns only one value, it is returned as a single JSON value.
 If multiple values are returned, they are placed in a JSON array.
 Events are a JSON object with the field "type" denoting the event type and the field "value" that depends on the event type.

+## Binary Protocol

+The binary protocol is/will be implemented with protocol buffers.
+See app/src/proto for the definitions and documentation.
+The general flow after establishing a connection is this:
+- The client sends a Method message with the *Request set for the method it would like to call
+- The plugin sends back the corresponding *Response message.

+The only exception to this is the addBuffer method:
+Instead of a response message the plugin just sends one byte with a file descriptor as ancillary data.
+If there is no ancillary data, the request failed.
+The value of the byte can be discarded.

+The events are a stream of Event messages with the actual Event inside the event oneof.